-- Densities in the portions of TAZs within a half-mile buffer of new LRT stations were increased to 7 households/acre and 45 jobs/acre. - Densities in the portions of TAZs within a three-quarter-mile buffer of new Metrorail stations were increased to 15 households/acre and 90 jobs/acre.
+- Densities in the portions of TAZs within a 0.5 mile buffer of new LRT stations were increased to 7 households/acre and 45 jobs/acre. - Densities in the portions of TAZs within a 0.75 mile buffer of new Metrorail stations were increased to 15 households/acre and 90 jobs/acre.